Governance and Regulation

 • Support tenants living in eligible housing to mutually exchange their homes.

-It also requires that when deciding the types of tenancies to grant, RPs consider:
+It also requires that when deciding the types of tenancies to grant, we consider:

 • the purpose of the accommodation